tjmora/g-font/README.md

 * **name** - The name of the font.
 * **fallback** - The fallback font in case the Google font doesn't load.
 * **weight** - The weight of the font.
 Defaults to `"regular"` or `"400"` if not provided.
 The value can be semantic or string-numeric.
 Semantic values include `"thin"`, `"extralight"`, `"light"`, `"regular"`, `"medium"`, `"semibold"`, `"bold"`, `"extrabold"`, and `"black"`.
-* **variantion** - An optional rest or variadic parameter.
+* **variation** - An optional rest or variadic parameter.
 Takes the style and other variation settings for the font.
-Its value can be `"normal"` (for non-italic), or `"italic"`, or `"slnt=-30"` if the font has a slant axis, or `"wdth=120.0"` if the font has a width axis, or other variation settings possible for a font.
+Its value can be `"normal"` (for non-italic), or `"italic"`, or `"slnt:-5"` if the font has a slant axis, or `"wdth:120.0"` if the font has a width axis, or other variation settings possible for a font.

-If you use Typescript, the **intellisense** of your code editor may be able to **limit the variants** you can enter based on what is actually possible for that font.
+In VSCode, hit `CTRL` + `SPACE` when the cursor is on the name, weight or variation parameter to expose all the possible values for the parameter.

 The `font` method has two types of return values: